top of page

-Figuring out how long you should wait before you paint the next coat can be a little tricky at times.
+Figuring out how long you should wait before you paint the next coat can be tricky at times.
 Luckily, we have the answers to this big question.

 In general, it comes down to a few factors: